18-year-old shot at Orange Park Athletic Association after fight during basketball game, police say - NewsBreak

 18-year-old shot at Orange Park Athletic Association after fight during basketball game, police say

 At around 3:46 p.m.
-Officers with the Orange Park Police Department were dispatched to the scene of 1086 Fromhart St.
+Wednesday, officers with the Orange Park Police Department were dispatched to the scene of 1086 Fromhart St.

 Based upon the preliminary investigation, Orange Park Police claim that the shooting stemmed from a fight between a group of males who were playing basketball at the OPAA basketball courts.